 See also: Complete Liquid Bottling Line

-Monoblock 40 Head filler / 8 head crowner capable of speeds 50 to 400 bpm – depending materials and application.
-Container size range: 2" – 4 7/8" in Diameter; 5-1/2" – 14" in Height.
-68" diameter turn table with (40) 3/8" OD / 1/4" ID nozzles set on 5" centers, bottom up fill, centering bells, 112" long x 3-1/4" wide stainless steel product conveyor and worm screw to star wheel infeed and discharge.
+Monoblock 40 Head filler and 8 head crowner capable of speeds 50 to 400 bottles per minute – depending materials and application.
+Container size range: 2" to 4-7/8" in Diameter; 5-1/2" to 14" in Height.
+68" diameter turn table with (40) 3/8" OD / 1/4" ID nozzles set on 5" centers, bottom up fill, centering bells, 112" long x 3-1/4" wide stainless steel product conveyor with worm screw to star wheel infeed and discharge.
 8 head rotary crown capper with overhead product feed system with overflow drip, no container / no fill and CIP ring.
+Mounted on heavy duty frame.
 Last running 12oz carbonated beverage with 28mm crown cap.

 OAD: 140" L x 104" W x 9′ H